awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-callerID-callerName.png)

-**If your DID phone number is in the US:** The name you use should be the same one that's registered in the CNAM \(Caller Name\) database provided by Amazon Connect; this is a nationwide resource available in the US to provide the name of the calling party on incoming calls if recipients subscribe to CNAM services from their telecom carrier\.
+**If your DID/TFN phone number is in the US/CANADA:** The name you use should be the same one that's registered in the CNAM \(Caller Name\) database provided by Amazon Connect; this is a nationwide resource available in the US/CANADA to provide the name of the calling party on incoming calls if recipients subscribe to CNAM services from their telecom carrier\.

 Open an AWS Support ticket to register your US based phone number with your company name in the CNAM database of the Amazon Connect carrier\.
 We'll handle the registration process for you\. **It may take up to 30 days for the caller ID names to propagate through the database\.**

-If you are using CNAM phoning into Canada, the end network may support Caller ID lookups, but this functionality is not guaranteed, as not all receiving networks support this feature\.
+**If you are using CNAM phoning into CANADA**, the end network may support Caller ID lookups, but this functionality is not guaranteed, as not all receiving networks support this feature\.
 We are currently unable to provide support for lookups in other locales\.

 **Important**
 CNAM is not supported for custom caller IDs, third\-party numbers, or with the use of whisper flow transfers\.

 **Tip**
-If you want each agent to have their own caller ID name while dialing out \(such as *Example Corp Billing Dept*\), create a queue for each agent/caller ID name\.
+If you want each agent to have their own caller ID name while calling out \(such as *Example Corp Billing Dept*\), create a queue for each agent/caller ID name\.

 ## Caller ID number: Set in the queue or Call phone number block<a name="using-call-number-block"></a>